mm80843/T3.5/docs/Benef/PBN__Benef_306.md

 # __Flexibility in supply chains__

-## Name of the Benefit

-Collaborative agreements to adapt and repurpose supply chains

 ## Description of Benefits pertaining to Beneficiaries

 * [Ability to quickly adjust and respond to changes in demand or disruptions](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_324.md)